Banno/kafka/DOCKER.md

 }
 ```

-Then the cli should be able to connect to url http://master:7000.
+Then the cli should be able to connect to url http://master:7000 from your api client machine (typically different than the mesos slaves).
 Example:
 ```
 # ./kafka-mesos.sh status --api=http://master:7000
 Cluster status received